imyller/meta-nodejs/README.md

 ### Node.js v7 specific dependencies

 Node.js v7 ships with V8 v5.4 that requires native (host) compilation of additional build tools (`mkpeephole`, `mksnapshot`).
-Building these tools currently requires 32-bit native toolchain.
-Following packages should be installed in the build host:
+Building these tools for 32-bit targets (e.g. Arm) also requires 32-bit native toolchain.

+In this case, following package should be installed in the build host:

  * `g++-multilib`